existinsing/pico/README.md

 `$loader` is the routine that generates the instance.

-`$shared` tells whether `$loader` is invoked everytime `$name` is requested from the container, or only only invoked once and the result is cached. default value for this is `true`.
+`$shared` tells whether `$loader` is invoked everytime `$name` is requested from the container, or only invoked once and the result is cached.
+The default value for this is `true`.

 Calling this with just the `$name` argument performs a fetch of the instance.